krol3/krol3/README.md

 <!-- BLOG-POST-LIST:END -->

 ### 😄 Talking about Personal Stuffs
-- 🔭 I’m currently working in a company of Security in Cloud-native
+- 📚 I'm currently learning all about IT and Security in Cloud-native
 - 👯 I’m collaborating in the Kubernetes Project.
 Release Team 1.25 | 1.26
 - 🌱 Please ping me to talk about Security, Linux, containers, kubernetes and Supply chain.
 - 👯 I’m looking to collaborate with other developers in community